Updated with new information 3/27/23

 Think of Slack or other chat tools.
 These are great for engaging internal team members for real-time, ad hoc communications.
 But if you were discussing product development or sharing notes about designs, those critical pieces of information quickly become buried as time passes.
 The issues only get worse when development teams lean on emailing attachments – which is truly the lowest common denominator when it comes to communicating and collaborating on products.

-This is where Product Lifecycle Management software enters the picture.
-Specifically designed to address the issues with data silos and lack of contextual collaboration, PLM software drives growth through optimizing each stage of a product's lifecycle.
+This is where Unified Product Lifecycle Management tools enters the picture.
+Specifically designed to address the issues with data silos and lack of contextual collaboration, PLM tools drive growth through optimizing each stage of a product's lifecycle.
 These stages include, the 4 main phases of PLM:

-As a next generation PLM solution, Surefront’s platform goes several steps beyond traditional Product Lifecycle Management software.
+As a unified PLM, PIM, and CRM solution, Surefront goes several steps beyond traditional Product Lifecycle Management software.
 Most PLM’s allow you to engage in product development collaboration as detailed above with internal teams only.
 Surefront, on the other hand, allows you to do this as well as engage your external partners.
 At any stage of the product lifecycle journey, you can invite your external partners to view showcases of your products.

 Where other software may help with the “one to many” showcasing of a product, Surefront facilitates the “many to many” showcasing of all your products.
-You can send tailored showcases of multiple products to several of your buyers and invite them in to negotiate sales or further product customizations, which brings you a whole step closer to finalizing purchase orders.
-This makes Surefront a full PLM that combines all product data and stakeholders on a single immersive platform.
+You can send tailored showcases with robust visuals of multiple products to several of your buyers and invite them in to negotiate sales or further product customizations, which brings you closer to finalizing purchase orders.
+This makes Surefront a full Unified Product Collaboration Platform that combines all product data and stakeholders on a single immersive platform.
 This is a fantastic tool for fostering and managing supplier relations.

 Surefront helps you bring products to market faster, more efficiently, and allows you to drive down costs while driving up product quality over a series of product lifecycles.
-These are key ROI results that you should look for with any Product Lifecycle Management software.
+These are key ROI results that you should look for with any tool that includes Product Lifecycle Management functionality.